- Install Alternator & Starters

 How To Replace an Oxygen Sensor

 Remember, if you have any questions or if you're unsure of anything, feel free to contact the Parts Pros at your local PartSource.
-They'll always ready to help, no matter what the job is.
+They're always ready to help, no matter what the job is.

 - O² Sensor Socket